 Payroll Deductions from Monthly Income (Page 1)

 Like Gross Income, for people who are paid the same every paycheck, they can usually multiply up to a year and then divide by 12 like we described above.
 We recommend using your most recent pay-stub that had full hours on it and pull the numbers from there.

 While this section asks for payroll deductions, this form doesn’t seem to account for people who do not have their taxes withheld from their pay.
 For example, many self-employed people and 1099 contractors take at least some of their income in the form of a draw and have to put the taxes to the side.
 We told you the form isn’t perfect.
 We have yet to have a judge get upset with us for estimating the taxes in this scenario, but we indicate we are doing so.
 Otherwise, your “net income” total at the bottom can be misleading.
 Be very careful with your estimates though.
-Consider talking to an accountant, tax preparer, lawyer, or other appropriate professional.
+Consider talking to an accountant, tax preparer, lawyer, or another appropriate professional.
 That way, at least if you are wrong, it may help to show you weren’t purposefully under or overstating your income.

 Monthly Expenses (Page 2)